-So I committed myself to many groups that was on offer, relapse prevention, drug awareness, emotional awareness , level 2 mentoring course, health & safety, first aid, naloxone training, mental health awareness…I now support those within this service and give back what was freely given to me.
-I am also doing volunteering work that Double Impact set up for me and I also do volunteering work at the rehab that I came through over two years ago.
+After I left rehab I knew I needed a programme.
+So I committed myself to many groups that was on offer at Double Impact, like relapse prevention, drug awareness, emotional awareness , mentoring , health & safety, first aid, naloxone training, mental health awareness…I now support those within this service and give back what was freely given to me.
+I am also doing volunteering work that Double Impact set up for me and I do volunteering work at the rehab that I came through over two years ago.
 It’s taken me two years to find some balance in my life and with help of the mentoring staff and Recovery Recruitment I am now also doing paid work part time for Primark.

 This has helped me build up my self-esteem, self-worth and I’m more confident now than I have was before accessing Double Impact.
 My relationships with my family have been amazing.
 I am 25 months abstinent – I live my life honestly, and never been so happy, I will need continued support, where people help me do something I can’t do on my own and no longer wish to try and do this on my own.
 Thank you so much Double Impact and all the staff that have been involved in my journey.
 You have changed my life completely and I will be for ever grateful for this.